goccy/go-yaml/README.md

 If you do not explicitly declare the anchor name, the default behavior is to use the equivalent of `strings.ToLower($FieldName)` as the name of the anchor.

-If you do not explicitly declare the alias name AND the value is a pointer to another element, we look up the anchor name by finding out which anchor field the value is assigned to by looking up its pointer address.
+If the value specified for an anchor is a pointer type and the same address as the pointer is found, the value is automatically set to alias.

 ```go
 type T struct {